 More than likely summer school will be offered.
-We have not yet received approval for summer school, but we do expect it.
+Summer school must be approved by the school board each year.
 If approved, summer school will run for 25 days (5 weeks) for PE classes.
 We also hope to offer online classes again this year through PLATO.
 Students will come to school to take post-tests and finals.
 Please plan your schedule to include summer school if you desire.